 If you’re a picky eater you might be worried when your safe food of chicken fingers and fries or pasta with butter isn’t on the menu.
 Trust me when I tell you to step out of your comfort zone!
 I have plenty of picky friends who love Italian food and try new foods every day.
 I never thought I’d eat wild boar or rare florentine steak but I ended up loving both and am glad I was brave enough to try new things.

 My friends and I made the mistake of trying to eat an early dinner once like in America and we were greeted by countless closed restaurants.
-Most restaurants in Italy are not open until 7 or 7:30 pm for dinner.
+Most restaurants in Italy are not open until 7:30 pm for dinner.
 A lot of Americans typically eat around 6 pm so it takes some adjusting to eat a later dinner.
 I have enjoyed eating dinner at a later time having finished all my tasks for the day and just getting to relax with friends.

 Many people wonder if it is necessary to tip in Italy as it is expected in America.
 It is not necessary to tip in Italy because oftentimes a service fee is already included in your check.
 Additionally, waiters and waitresses in Italy are paid a living wage so tips do not make up a lot of their income.
 However, if you experienced amazing service and everything was 10/10 you are more than welcome to leave a tip!